cartyd/phantom-zod/WARP.md

 **Error Messages**: Use the localization system for all error messages.
 Never hardcode error strings in schema definitions.

 **Build Process**: The build step copies localization JSON files from `src/localization/locales/` to `dist/localization/locales/` - ensure new locale files are included.

+**Auto-Publishing**: The repository is configured with GitHub Actions to automatically publish to npm when the version in `package.json` changes on the main branch.
+To trigger a release:
+1. Update the version in `package.json` (e.g., from `1.2.0` to `1.3.0`)
+2. Commit and merge to main
+3. GitHub Actions will automatically build, test, and publish to npm
+4. A git tag and GitHub release will be created automatically